Sir Thomas Herbert, 1st Baronet: Works

 Herbert's chief work is the Description of the Persian Monarchy now beinge' the Orientall Indyes, Iles and other ports of the Greater Asia and Africk (1634), reissued with additions, &c., in 1638 as Some Yeares Travels into Africa and Asia the Great (al. into divers parts of Asia and Afrigue), a third edition followed in 1664, and a fourth in 1677.
 This is one of the best records of 17th-century travel.
 Among its illustrations are remarkable sketches of the dodo, cuneiform inscriptions and Persepolis.

+Herbert's A relation of some yeares trauaile begunne anno 1626, 1634, is available at the Internet Archive, as is his Some Yeares Travels Into Divers Parts of Asia and Afrique Describing Especially the Two Famous Empires, the Persian and Great Mogull ... as Also, Many ...
+Kingdomes in the Oriental India and Other Parts of Asia; Together with the Adjacent Iles ...
+With a Revivall of the First Discoverer of America, 1638.

 Herbert's Threnodia Carolina; or, Memoirs of the two last years of the reign of that unparallell'd prince of ever blessed memory King Charles I., was in great part printed at the author's request in Wood's Athenae Oxonienses, in full by Dr C Goodall in his Collection of Tracts (1702, repr.
 G. & W. Nicol, 1813).

 Sir William Dugdale is understood to have received assistance from Herbert in the Monasticon Anglicanum, vol. iv.; see two of Herbert's papers on St John's, Beverley and Ripon collegiate church, now cathedral, in Drake's Eboracum (appendix).
 Cf. also Robert Davies account of Herbert in The Yorkshire Archaeological and Topographical Journal, part ni., pp. 182–214 (1870), containing a facsimile of the inscription on Herbert's tomb; Wood's Athenae, iv.
 I5-41; and Fasti, 11.
 26, 131, 138, 143–144, 150.